-Platelet-rich plasma, PRP, can amplify the body’s ability to repair itself & can help push through a healing process that might be stuck.
-Find out if PRP is right for you!
+Platelet-rich plasma, PRP, can amplify the body’s ability to repair itself & can help push through a healing process.

 Your blood consists of solid cells, including red blood cells, white blood cells and platelets, which are suspended in a liquid called plasma.
 The platelets contain hundreds of “growth factors,” which are proteins that play a vital role in the body’s natural healing process.

 Being able to separate these components is nothing short of revolutionary.
 Once separated, there is a distinct difference between the blood cells and platelets allowing for a high quality therapeutic modality.
 The future is here.

 Our patients have a multitude of questions when beginning their regenerative medicine journey.
 We’ve taken our most frequent ones and answered them!

 Advantages of Platelet Rich Plasma?